MonsterSkulls/MonsterSkulls/README.md

 I am inclusive of Good Faith identities.
 Such as LGBTQ+ (contradictory identities included), Furries and Therians, Plural people of all origins (endogenic and willogenic inclided),

-BYI (Before You Interact):
+**BYI / Before You Interact**:
 - I often wait for people to say things to me first to know if they want to interact.
-- I don't mind being "booped" or "kissed" in games, though if it happens excessively I may hide you.
+- I don't mind being "booped" or "kissed" in games, though if it happens excessively I may ask you to stop or hide you.
 - I don't like being tightly packed in large crowds.
 If a crowd grows too much I may move or leave.
 - I will automatically hide ponies that are too NSFW for my comfort.
 - Please ask before talking about ship related things if I'm playing a cosplay character.
 - I don't do RP unless its a funny bit I feel like doing.

-IWC / Interact With Caution
+**IWC / Interact With Caution**
 - Voices of the Void fans.
 (I am a VOTV fan, but i do not participate in most of the community and do not associate with the drama.
 I do not condone any horrible actions or behavior of anyone in the community, developers included.)
 - Hazbin Hotel/Helluva Boss fans (Issues revolving creator drama)
 - Attack On Titan fans (Issues with the media's contents)